-Primarily grown for its spectacular foliage, Colocasia esculenta 'Black Magic' (Taro) is a tuberous, evergreen perennial with long-stalked, heart-shaped, smoky purplish-black leaves, up to 2 ft. long (60 cm).
+Primarily grown for its spectacular foliage, Colocasia esculenta 'Black Magic' (Taro) is a tuberous, frost-tender perennial with long-stalked, heart-shaped, smoky purplish-black leaves, up to 2 ft. long (60 cm).
 Unlike the leaves of Alocasia which point skyward, the leaves of Colocasia droop and point toward the ground.
 Reminiscent of calla lily flowers, the blossoms consist of a yellowish-green spathe and spadix.
 They are not particularly showy and are infrequently produced.
 'Black Magic' is a hassle-free tropical that makes an unforgettable focal point and creates a compelling backdrop for most plants.

 - Grows up to 3-6 ft. tall and wide (90-180 cm)